nealcaren/SOCI101/_build/html/_sources/syllabus/faq.md

 ## What are we going to be doing during class?

 The core idea and concepts of the course are in the readings and videos posted with each lesson.
-On Tuesday, I will be on our course [Slack](http://soci101.slack.com) previewing material for the week, reviewing assignments from the prior week, and answering questions.
-Depending on the content, we might go live on Zoom, with the link posted in the Slack channel.
-The recording will be made available on the course website afterward.
+On Tuesdays, we will meet on Zoom.
+I'll be reviewing the homework, explaining the central concepts for the lesson, and detailing future assignments.
+A recording will be made available on the lesson page for those of you who cannot join us.
+No attendance will be taken.

 Our big day is Thursday.
 Each day we will be watching a different film together.
 We will meet in our course [Slack](http://soci101.slack.com) channel.
 After five minutes of introductions, everyone will press play and start their stream of the film.
 During the film, groups will discuss connections between the film and course concepts.
 If the film runs long, feel free to finish the movie at a later point.